dell/ansible-powerscale/docs/modules/accesszone.rst

       Specifies the auth provider type which needs to be added or removed from access zone.

+    priority (optional, int, None)
+      Specifies the order of priority of the auth provider which needs to be added to access zone.

+      ``1`` denotes the topmost priority.

+      If *priority* is not provided, authentication provider will have lowest priority.

   state (True, str, None)
     Defines whether the access zone should exist or not.